vieitesss/colorize-Java/README.md

 # Colorized Java

-This is a really simple library that I made to print colored text in Java console.
+This is a really simple library that I developed to print colored text whitin the Java console.

+The need appears while I was working on an assigment and I wanted to print colored text.
+I did not find any library that does this in the first searches on the Internet, so I decided to create it myself.

+So know, instead of surfing the web for ANSI codes every time I need colored text for Java, I have got this library ready to go.
+Keeping it stored is a no-brainer, no need spend time searching for ANSI codes online.

 ## Usage